Karam Dana

 Dr. Karam Dana (كرم دعنا) is a Palestinian American academic.
-He is the Alyson McGregor Distinguished Professor of Excellence and Transformative Research at the University of Washington Bothell, the first named-professorship to ever be established at the institution.
+He is the Alyson McGregor Distinguished Professor of Excellence and Transformative Research at the University of Washington Bothell, first named-professorship to ever be established at the institution.
 He is Professor of Middle Eastern and Islamic Studies, and the founding director of the American Muslim Research Institute (AMRI).
 Dana served as the co-chair of the University of Washington's Task Force on Islamophobia in 2024.

 Biography

 He was born and raised in Hebron, West Bank, Palestine.
 He migrated to the U.S. in the late 1990s.
 He studied at Seattle Central Community College before transferring to the University of Washington.
 He holds a Bachelor of Arts degree with a double major in Economics and Political Science.
 He received a Master of Arts in International Studies from the Jackson School of International Studies.
 After receiving his PhD from the University of Washington in 2009, he completed a post-doctoral fellowship at the Center for Middle Eastern Studies at Harvard University, then worked as a Research Fellow at the Belfer Center for Science and International Affairs at Harvard Kennedy School of Government.
 He also taught courses at Harvard University and Tufts University before joining the University of Washington faculty.